-Second release on KVR (new version 1.0.7).
+Third release on KVR (new version 1.0.8).
 This version is not yet signed.
-Here are few known issues: - Phase locking modes should be fixed for the most part. - Preset managment is missing and may not correctly load between versions.
+Here are few known issues: - Preset managment is missing and may not correctly load between versions.
 Defaults can restored from "burger menu" in upper right. - GUI is a bit confusing. - Builtin help is still missing. - Loads an entire file into memory and is therefore a memory hog. - THIS SOFTWARE IS A SERIOUS CPU HOG!
 I will continue to improve as I can but there is no clear way to optimize without sacrificing quality and features.
-Moving the pitch bender or MIDI controller sliders can cause audible clicks.
-Unfortunately the problem is worse when automated.
+Adjusting overlap and FFT sizes will alter quality and performance - for most cases, a 2048 FFT with 1/8 overlaps is fine.
 Finally, I want to apologize for the lack of a proper support page and/or documentation - but I will try to support as best as I can either through KVR or via e-mail (rblahut @ aol dot com).
 Cheers!

 For related news items, downloads and more please see the full KVR product page for CONFIBLAHUTER

 CONFIBLAHUTER is spectral mangling mono synth that permits freezing, stretching, shaping, and modulating of loaded audio files.
 This synth engine has many similar features as "paulstretch" but goes well beyond.
 A few highlights:

 Can slow down audio to a freeze or speed up - independent of pitch (like many other phase vocoders) but with MIDI control and modulation possibilities.

 Like the well-known "paulstretch" tool, it spread, hamonize, octave-ize, and distort in unique ways.

 Use sidechain inputs and enable cross synthesis for vocoder like effects.

 Main inputs can be used - mixed in addtion to a playing file.